-As indicated in Section C.1.5, the Appointments and Remuneration Committee has ensured that, when new vacancies are filled or when new Directors are appointed, the selection procedures do not suffer from implicit biases that may imply gender-based discrimination.
+As indicated in Section C.1.5, the Appointments and Remuneration Commission has ensured that, when new vacancies are filled or when new Directors are appointed, the selection procedures do not suffer from implicit biases that may imply gender-based discrimination.

-In this regard, in financial year 2020, the Appointments and Remuneration Committee launched a specific procedure for the selection of an independent director with the assistance of an external advisor, with a view to proposing her appointment at the 2021 General Meeting.
-As a result of this process, the Committee has submitted a proposal for the appointment of an independent director.
+In this regard, in financial year 2021, the Appointments and Remuneration Commission launched a specific procedure for the selection of an independent director with the assistance of an external advisor, with a view to proposing her appointment at the 2022 General Meeting.
+As a result of this process, the Commission has submitted a proposal for the appointment of an independent director.

-In view of the foregoing, the Company has showed its commitment to promoting an increase in the participation of female Directors on the Board of Directors, whose representation has risen to 29% of the Board in 2020 and is expected to exceed 30% in 2021.
+In view of the foregoing, the Company has showed its commitment to promoting an increase in the participation of female Directors on the Board of Directors, whose representation has risen to 38.46% of the Board in 2021, vastly exceeding the 30% goal that had been set for that financial year.

-In this respect, it should be noted that in the category of independent directors, where the Committee has full power to propose the appointment of directors, the percentage of women is 80% (4 female directors out of 5 independent directors).
+In this respect, it should be noted that in the category of independent directors, where the Commission has full power to propose the appointment of directors, the percentage of women is 100% (5 female directors out of 5 independent directors).

-Likewise, in 2020, the Policy on the Selection of Directors and Diversity in the Composition of the Board was updated to, among other matters, expressly establish that the Company shall endeavour to adopt measures that encourage the company to have a significant number of female senior executives, within the meaning of recommendation 14 of the Good Governance Code.
+In 2020, the Policy on the Selection of Directors and Diversity in the Composition of the Board was updated to, among other matters, expressly establish that the Company shall endeavour to adopt measures that encourage the company to have a significant number of female senior executives, within the meaning of recommendation 14 of the Good Governance Code.
+In accordance with the foregoing, the company is working along these lines, having set diversity targets for management positions which have been approved by the Appointments and Remuneration Commission.